osm-search/Nominatim/docs/admin/Maintenance.md

 ## Removing large deleted objects

-Command: `nominatim admin --clean-deleted --age <PostgreSQL Time Interval>`
+Command: `nominatim admin --clean-deleted <PostgreSQL Time Interval>`

 Nominatim refuses to delete very large areas because often these deletions are accidental and are reverted within hours.
 Instead the deletions are logged in the `import_polygon_delete` table and left to the administrator to clean up.

-To run this command you will need to pass a PostgreSQL time interval to the age parameter.
+To run this command you will need to pass a PostgreSQL time interval.
 For example to delete any objects that have been deleted more than a month ago you would run:
-`nominatim admin --clean-deleted --age '1 month'`
+`nominatim admin --clean-deleted '1 month'`